 International bestselling author of The Secret Lake.
 I live in Barnes, southwest London and have two sons who inspired me to write when they were younger.
-My five children's books span from Reception up to Year 4 and I love meeting my readers at school visits, book signings (I've had many at Waterstones in SW London over the years) and books festivals.
-I regularly go into primary and prep schools in London and am available to visit schools outside of the London area where time and school budgets allow.
+My eight children's books span from Reception up to Year 4 (scroll to the bottom of the page to see the covers and read synopses).
+I regularly go into primary and prep schools in London and am available to visit schools anywhere in the UK or beyond where time and school budgets allow.
 I also offer live virtual author visits (whole of school or by year group), as well as pre-recorded author talks/visits.
 My virtual visits can, of course, be anywhere in the world!

 My other writing life :)

-As well as writing for children I’ve was a professional business writing trainer and plain English copywriting consultant for business and government for over 20 years.
+Before writing for children I’ve was a professional business writing trainer and plain English copywriting consultant for business and government for over 20 years.
 Important and impressive as that may sound, I far prefer making up stories and meeting my young readers.
 I now focus on this almost entirely!

 My previous life: In my early career I was teacher and Director of Studies in an English Language School in London.
 I have also lived and worked in New York and Oslo and speak French and Norwegian (oh, and American!).

-My five books span from Reception through to Year 4 for which I offer readings, an author talk (including fun slides) and Q&A, as well as the option of curriculum related writing workshops.
+I offer readings and an author talk (including fun slides and videos) and Q&A, as well as the option of curriculum related writing workshops.
 See below for how I tailor these from Reception up to Year 4.
 I then have a more general talk on writing and publishing in the digital age for Years 5 and 6.
-See below for more detail on format.

 Reception - Ferdinand Fox's Big Sleep and Ferdinand Fox and the Hedgehog- 30-40 mins

 Year 1 - Henry Haynes and the Great Escape - 40 mins